Kuoxsr/fhb-villager-sounds/README.md

 At any time, if you are impatient for a new version and you know what you are doing, you can clone my repository to your hard drive and pack the files yourself.
 I will not, however, be able to provide any kind of support for versions packed by other people.
 Make sure you choose a name that doesn't match my format; perhaps use the word "custom" or the date you cloned the repo.

 ## Bug reports
 Please report any bugs or issues or feature requests you have on the project's Github [issues](https://github.com/Kuoxsr/fhb-villager-sounds/issues) page.
-I have taken requests through Twitch chat during a livestream and/or Minecraft chat, but in the future, I'd like to have a record of change requests and queue them properly, so I may ask you to formally visit that page.
+I have taken requests through Twitch chat during a live-stream and/or Minecraft chat, but in the future, I'd like to have a record of change requests and queue them properly, so I may ask you to formally visit that page.

 #### A suggestions format might look like the following

-* Take a clip of her Twitch livestream during the moment of audio you think would make a nice event sound for this pack
+* Take a clip of her Twitch live-stream during the moment of audio you think would make a nice event sound for this pack
 * Open an [issue](https://github.com/Kuoxsr/fhb-villager-sounds/issues) on the github page, describing the word or phrase from the clip that you'd like to see in the pack
 * Include a link to the Twitch clip